Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation

-Local density gives a first-order description of the environment of a galaxy, but does not encode information on the location of such galaxy in the large-scale environment, set by the different structures of the cosmic web.
-Knowing the position of a galaxy in the large-scale structures is crucial to fully understand the the results presented in this work.
-This will be shown in the next section.
+The local density gives a first-order description of the environment of a galaxy, but it does not encode information on the location of this galaxy in the large-scale environment, set by the different structures of the cosmic web.
+Knowing the position of a galaxy in the large-scale structures is crucial for fully understanding the results presented in this work.
+This is shown in the next section.